RyanPeterThomas/SCMS_Project4_Group2/README.md

 Poses - this folder contains the transformation matrix from the relative project poses.

-letsTest - with this file you can run a simulation of the project.
+letsTest - with this file, you can run a simulation of the project.

 calibrationCode - as outlined above.